apache/datasketches-website/docs/Memory/MemoryPackage.md

     assert ( v2 == 768L);
 ```

-You have to keep careful track of your own structure and the appropriate byte offsets.

-Reading and writing multibyte primitives requires an assumption about byte ordering or endianness.
+Reading and writing multibyte primitives requires an assumption about byte ordering or _endianness_.
-The default endianness is _ByteOrder.nativeOrder()__, which for most CPUs is _ByteOrder.LITTLE_ENDIAN_.
+The default endianness is _ByteOrder.nativeOrder()_, which for most CPUs is _ByteOrder.LITTLE\_ENDIAN_.
-Additional APIs are being developed to enable reading and writing in non-native endianness.
+Additional APIs are also available for reading and writing in non-native endianness.

-All of the APIs provide a useful toHexString(...) method to assist you in viewing the data in your resources.
+All of the APIs provide a useful _toHexString(...)_ method to assist you in viewing the data in your resources.

 #### Examples for Accessing ByteBuffers
-Mapping a ByteBuffer resource to the WritableMemory API.
+Mapping a _ByteBuffer_ resource to the _WritableMemory_ API.
-Here we write the WritableBuffer and read from both the ByteBuffer and the WritableBuffer.
+Here we write the _WritableBuffer_ and read from both the _ByteBuffer_ and the _WritableBuffer_.

 ```java
     @Test